CordXApp/Client/README.md

 # CordX Client

-Official Discord App/Client and API for the CordX Services.
+Official Discord App/Client and API for the CordX Services!

 ---